Encoding Relative Positions with RoPE

 YaRN solves the extrapolation problem by not interpolating the high-frequency dimensions.
 But there's still an issue even with dimensions YaRN leaves unchanged.

-The problem is RoPE’s non-integer wavelengths.
+The problem is RoPE's non-integer wavelengths.
 Because of the common base value 10,000, most dimensions have wavelengths like 6.28 or 15.7 tokens.
-Back to the odometer analogy: imagine a wheel that rotates every 10.3 positions instead of exactly 10.
+Back to the odometer analogy.
+Imagine a wheel that rotates every 10.3 positions instead of exactly 10.
 At position 10.3, it shows the same angle as position 0.
 At position 20.6, same as position 0 again.
 But during training on sequences up to length 64, the model only sees positions 0, 10.3, 20.6, 30.9, 41.2, 51.5, 61.8.
-When inferencing on position 72.1 or 82.4, these are rotation angles the model never encountered during training.
+At inference time, position 72.1 or 82.4 corresponds to rotation angles the model never encountered during training.

 Resonance RoPE addresses this by rounding wavelengths to the nearest integer.
 A wavelength of 10.3 becomes 10.
 Now positions 0, 10, 20, 30... all show identical rotation angles.
 When the model sees position 80 or 120 during inference, these align perfectly with positions seen during training.
 The model doesn't need to generalize to new rotation angles.
 This applies to all dimensions with wavelengths shorter than the training length.
 For these dimensions, Resonance RoPE provably eliminates the feature gap between training and inference positions.
 The rounding happens offline during model setup, so there's no computational cost.

 Resonance RoPE works with any RoPE-based method.
-Combined with YaRN, it provides a complete solution: YaRN handles the long-wavelength dimensions, Resonance handles the short-wavelength ones.
+Combined with YaRN, it provides a complete solution.
+YaRN handles the long-wavelength dimensions, while Resonance handles the short-wavelength ones.
 Experiments show the combination consistently outperforms YaRN alone on long-context tasks.

 LongRoPE

 LongRoPE also introduces a progressive extension strategy.
-Rather than jumping directly from the training length to the target length, it extends in stages: first from 4k to 256k with evolutionary search, then applies the same factors to reach 2048k.
+Rather than jumping directly from the training length to the target length, it extends in stages.
+First it goes from 4k to 256k with evolutionary search, then applies the same factors to reach 2048k.
 The model only needs 1000 fine-tuning steps at 256k tokens to adapt, making the extension process both effective and efficient.
 This progressive approach reduces the risk of performance degradation that can occur with aggressive single-step extensions.